 More recruitment and employer branding social media ideas

-- Get inspired by these 12 recruitment and employer branding social media post examples and “we’re hiring” post examples.
+- Get inspired by these 14 recruitment & employer branding social media examples and “we’re hiring” post examples.

 - Discover how A.S.
-Watson grew and professionalized their employer brands with our content creation tool.
+Watson grew and professionalized their employer brands with our content creation platform.